Royal Flush Havanese Puppy Care and Training

 NuVet also makes a wonderful Puppy Shampoo!
 It's baby mild, make with no dyes or harsh chemicals, is hypoallergenic, deoderizing and leaves hair silky, manageable and shiny!

-Your pup’s health is guaranteed an EXTRA 4 YEARS TO 6 YEARS if you keep your pup on NUVET!
-That’s how confident I am in the abilities of this supplement.
+Your pup’s health is guaranteed an EXTRA 4 YEARS TO 6 YEARS if you keep your pup on NUVET and continue to feed LIFE'S ABUNDANCE!
+That’s how confident I am in the abilities of both this supplement and dog food to keep your pet HEALTHY!

 Training Your Havanese Puppy to Accept a Collar